Target level of study

 36h

-The two main aims of physics are to better understand the world we live in, and to contribute to the development of techniques and technologies.
-Its vocation is to develop theories and confront them with experience.
+The two main objectives of physics are, on the one hand, to better understand—or learn more about—the world we live in and, on the other hand, to contribute to the advancement of techniques and technologies.
+Its purpose is to develop theories and test them against experience.

 ManipLab